 - No Twist – Order badge reels that will lock the badge into position once they’re closed.
 This prevents badge flips.

-- Armbands – These are an option when hanging a badge is not possible.
+- Armband – These are an option when hanging a badge is not possible.
 However, armbands tend to warp the badge media, making it difficult to present the badge to swipe-readers.

 - Badge Clamps – If you don’t want to purchase or replace a badge slotting tool, try some badge clamps.
 These clamp securely onto the badge and have a bulldog clip for affixing to clothing.